williamhowardsnyder/williamhowardsnyder.github.io/_pages/about.md

 I'm William, a second year MS student at the University of Washington studying computer science.
 I am broadly interested in machine learning, algorithm design, and reasoning under uncertainty, with applications in biology and medicine.
 Recently, I have been particularly excited about applying tools from these areas to understand the optimization landscape in phylogenetic inference, with the goal of better understanding large-scale viral evolution.
-I'm currently exploreing these questions and more as a graduate researcher in the [Matsen Group](https://matsen.fredhutch.org/) at Fred Hutchinson Cancer Research Center.
+I'm currently exploring these questions and more as a graduate researcher in the [Matsen Group](https://matsen.fredhutch.org/) at Fred Hutchinson Cancer Research Center.

 I attained a BS (2022) at the University of Washington in Computer Science, where I was fortunate to be advised by Prof. [Sheng Wang](https://homes.cs.washington.edu/~swang/) for my undergraduate thesis, as well as [Erick Matsen](https://matsen.fredhutch.org/) for a research internship at FHCRC.
 I also attained a BA (2022) in Philosophy, where I focused on normative subjects like Ethics and Epistemology.